According to Clio’s 2022 Legal Trends Report, lawyers spend less than three hours per day on billable tasks.

 Use technology to automate legal intake

 We all have the same 24 hours in a day, and there’s no getting away from the day-to-day administrative needs of your legal practice.
-But, with a bit of research, technology can help you worry less about data entry so that you can spend more time helping your clients.
+But, with a bit of research, law practice management software can help you worry less about data entry so that you can spend more time helping your clients.